ChrisChinchilla/chrischinchilla.com/CV.md

 _August 2018 - August 2020_

-I worked as the sole tech writer for the Ethereum Foundation and its many projects.
+I worked as the sole tech writer for the Ethereum Foundation and its projects.
 My role included:

 -   The Solidity project:
     -   Improving the getting started and contributors guides